-Tel: Personal Information redacted by the USI Email: Personal Information redacted by the USI
+Tel: Email: n redacted by the US

 Date: 24 March 2017

 Dear Chairs

 CONFLICTS OF INTEREST

 In response to a query raised at the Departmental Board, I wish to take the opportunity to remind Non Executive Directors (NEDs) of the requirement for Board members of Public Bodies to act appropriately when a conflict of interest situation arises.
 All NEDs must discharge their duties in line with the seven principles of public life and any conflict of interest must be identified and managed in a way that safeguards the integrity of Board members and maximises public confidence in the organisation's delivery of Public Services.